urield94/ReceiptLabeler/README.md

 - The application was developed using Python 3.6

 # Use
+You can try the application with the test_receipt_img.jpg image in the reposetory or you can scan your own receipt image!

 The application can be found here - http://tiny.cc/receipt-labeler

 For development use, clone the reposetory using -